cevoaustralia/aws-google-auth/README.rst

       --resolve-aliases     Resolve AWS account aliases.
       --save-failure-html   Write HTML failure responses to file for troubleshooting.
+      --save-saml-flow      Write all GET and PUT requests and HTML responses to/from Google to files for troubleshooting.
       -a, --ask-role        Set true to always pick the role -r ROLE_ARN, --role-arn ROLE_ARN
                             The ARN of the role to assume ($AWS_ROLE_ARN)